Nilhantopcu/Entry-Automation-in-the-School-System/README.md

 2. **MySQL Database Implementation**: The ER diagram from the first part was implemented as a relational schema in MySQL.
 Data was entered into the created tables, and SQL queries were used to retrieve data.

 3. **Graphical User Interface (GUI)**: A user interface was designed to connect to the remote database.
-HTML and CSS were employed to create this interface, while PHP was used to establish a connection with the database.
+PHP was used to establish a connection with the database.
 This part focuses on providing specific services to end-users based on the database.

 ## ER Diagram and Database Schema